Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 Everything you need to know before buying real estate is included in our Nigeria Property Pack

-Yes, US citizens can legally buy residential property in Nigeria in 2026, though the process works differently than in the United States.
+Yes, a US citizen can legally buy residential property in Nigeria in 2026, but the process works differently from what most Americans are used to because land in Nigeria is held through rights of occupancy rather than simple freehold titles.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Nigeria.